 The long tradition of work on thermal comfort offers insights into the thermal conditions preferred by building occupants.
-ASHRAE Standard 55-2013 Thermal Environmental Conditions for Human Occupancy defines thermal comfort as "that condition of mind which expresses satisfaction with the thermal environment" (ASHRAE, 2013, p.
+ASHRAE Standard 55-2013 Thermal Environmental Conditions for Human Occupancy defines thermal comfort as 'that condition of mind which expresses satisfaction with the thermal environment' (ASHRAE 2013, p.
 3).
-The 'heat balance' model of thermal comfort is based on equations for heat exchange with the environment (Fanger, 1970), and relates the comfort rating reported by building occupants to six 'primary factors': air and radiant temperature, air movement, relative humidity, clothing level and metabolic rate of the person.
+The 'heat balance' model of thermal comfort is based on equations for heat exchange with the environment (Fanger 1970), and relates the comfort rating reported by building occupants to six 'primary factors': air and radiant temperature, air movement, relative humidity, and an individual's clothing level and metabolic rate.